dvtate/steve/README.md

 - "shutup steve" - replies "no thx"

 ## Chat Events:
+This is only included in the Telegram portion as Slack is primarily for announcements.
 - on new member: welcomes the new member to the chat